California Lottery

-In 1984, Californians voted in favor of establishing the California Lottery.
+In 1984, Californians voted for creating the California Lottery.
 By October of the next year, Scratchers were available for purchase, and the inaugural draw for the Lotto game took place in 1986.

-By California legislation, 87% of the lottery revenues are designated for prizes and funding state education.
+California law requires that 87% of lottery revenues be used for prizes and state education, etc.

-In 2005, the California Lottery expanded to include Mega Millions.
-Its debut draw was hosted in Hollywood with a starting jackpot of $15 million.
-The anticipation was palpable as Californians lined up early to buy tickets.
-Today, Mega Millions remains a fan favorite among the state's lottery offerings.
+2005, The California Lottery extended to include Mega Millions.
+Its maiden draw was televised in Hollywood (starting jackpot $15 million).
+Waiting was obvious as Californians lined up early in order to buy tickets.
+As of the moment, Mega Millions is one of the popular lottery games in the state lotteries.

 Are winnings from the California Lottery subjected to taxes?